 3. Shipping possessions

 To set up home in your new location, you will need to bring with you a considerable amount of luggage.
 Airlines are making it increasingly difficult and extremely expensive to bring any substantial amount of luggage with you.
 Having your much-loved possessions with you, however, can help to turn your new property into a home.
 Send My Bag can ship your luggage to the door of your new home.
 Send My Bag has many international routes, with a great-value flat rate for each route, up to a massive 30 kg.
 This means that you can bring your favourite clothes, books, DVDs, etc. to quickly help you set up home abroad.
-See our How it Works page to learn more.
+Click here to learn more.

 4. Keeping in touch